VoronDesign/Voron-2/mods/warriorofwire/bmg_direct_drive/README.md

 * [OMC 20mm pancake stepper](https://www.omc-stepperonline.com/nema-17-stepper-motor/nema-17-bipolare-1-8deg-13ncm-18-4oz-in-1a-3-5v-42x42x20mm-4-fili.html) but use it at like 0.6 amps instead.
 * [Slice Mosquito](https://www.sliceengineering.com/collections/hotends/products/the-mosquito-hotend%E2%84%A2)
 * Slice fan.
 Use their fan or you're way on your own!
+* Same neat little 40mm blower from the Voron BOM.

 ## STLs